Sydney Basin

 The Sydney Basin is an interim Australian bioregion and is both a structural entity and a depositional area, now preserved on the east coast of New South Wales, Australia and with some of its eastern side now subsided beneath the Tasman Sea.
 The basin is named for the city of Sydney, on which it is centred.

 Around 5000 m thick, the Sydney Basin consists of Permian and Triassic sedimentary rocks, which stretches from Newcastle in the north to Batemans Bay in the south, and west to the Great Dividing Range.
-The basin is also home to the major centres of Newcastle and Wollongong, and contains economically significant reserves of coal.
+The basin is also home to the major centres of Newcastle, Gosford, and Wollongong, as well as the state capital of Sydney, and contains economically significant reserves of coal.

 Sydney's famous harbour and the sculptured cliffs of the Blue Mountains are signature formations of relatively hard upper strata of sandstone.
 The basin contains the UNESCO World Heritage-listed Greater Blue Mountains Area.

 Geography

 According to NSW Primary Industries, the basin extends through approximately 350 km of coastline from Newcastle in the north to Durras Lake (near Batemans Bay) in the south.
 From Durras Lake the western boundary continues in a line through Lithgow to around Ulan (near Mudgee).
 To the north the boundary extends 120 km along the Liverpool Range to a point 80 km north of Muswellbrook, and then runs 200 km back to the coast at Newcastle.
 To the east the basin continues to the edge of the continental shelf.

 The total area of the basin is approximately 44000 km2 onshore plus 5000 km2 offshore.
 The centre of the basin is located around 30 km west of the Sydney central business district at Fairfield, though only the youngest Triassic (middle Triassic) rocks are exposed in the Sydney area.

-The Australian Government Department of Agriculture, Water and the Environment classifies the basin as an interim Australian bioregion consisting of 3629597 ha.
+The Australian Government Department of Climate Change, Energy, the Environment and Water classifies the basin as an interim Australian bioregion consisting of 3629597 ha.
 Meanwhile, according to Geoscience Australia the basin covers 64000 km2, of which 36000 km2 is onshore and 28000 km2 is offshore with water depths of up to 4500 m.
 Another Australian Government agency classifies that the basin covers approximately 25000 km2.

 History and formation

-Minor igneous activity took place in the basin during the Early Jurassic (i.e. 210 million years ago), Late Mesozoic (i.e. 100-90 million years ago) and Cenozoic eras (i.e. 65 million years ago).
+Minor igneous activity took place in the basin during the Early Jurassic (i.e. 210 million years ago), Late Mesozoic (i.e. 100–90 million years ago) and Cenozoic eras (i.e. 65 million years ago).
 The Early Jurassic activity resulted in the formation of the Prospect dolerite intrusion in Prospect Hill.
 Although Jurassic sedimentation is not observed in the Sydney Basin, there are Jurassic volcanic breccia pipes (diatremes).